 What Is the Rose and Bay Award?

-The Rose and Bay Award was launched by ysabetwordsmith (Elizabeth Barrette) in January 2009, and quickly gained additional volunteers.
-This award focuses on a growing business model known as "crowdfunding" or "cyberfunded creativity," which directly connects creative people and patrons of the arts online.
+The Rose and Bay Award focuses on a growing business model known as "crowdfunding" or "cyberfunded creativity," which directly connects creative people and patrons of the arts online.
 This award recognizes exemplary projects and enthusiastic patrons.
-It currently features five categories: Art, Fiction, Poetry, Other Project, and Patron.
-(Other Project includes any cyberfunded creativity that isn't art, fiction, or poetry -- or that spans more than one category.)
+It spans six categories: Art, Fiction, Poetry, Webcomic, Other Project, and Patron.
+(Other Project includes any cyberfunded creativity that isn't art, fiction, poetry, or webcomic -- or that spans more than one category.)
+The categories and their handlers are listed below:

-6) Nominations for each category will be collected by the handler of that category.
-(See list of handlers above.)
+6) Nominations for the Art category will be collected by itew

-7) Voters are strongly encouraged to browse the nominees before making a final decision; that's what the links are for, and the purpose of this award is to promote the splendor of crowdfunded projects.
+7) Voters are strongly encouraged (though not required) to browse the nominees before making a final decision; that's what the links are for, and the purpose of this award is to promote the splendor of crowdfunded projects.
+If you don't have time for that, better to vote on the ones you know than just skip the whole award.

-8) Voting will take place via LiveJournal polling in the crowdfunding community, open to all.
+8) Voting will take place via LiveJournal polling in this community, open to all.
 You may cast one vote per category.
-(There may need to be more than one poll question per category, and runoffs, if the number of nominees is high.
-LJ has a limit to how many options there can be per question in a poll.)
+(There may need to be more than one poll question per category, and runoffs, if the number of nominees is high.)
 You may not vote for your own project, nor yourself as a patron; that's tacky.

 9) Winners will be announced after the polling is completed.
 The winner of each category will receive a "Rose and Bay Award" certificate in recognition of their achievement.